am a Southerner. Lost Causes don’t bother me. We are used to them. And ours is not even lost—at least, not in the long run.

 Meanwhile, the conservative church’s only response to this situation is senselessly to berate the nation for departing from a foundation it no longer remembers ever having had, rather than doing the only sensible thing to address the problem: re-evangelizing American society from scratch and teaching it the biblical world view all over again.
 At the same time, I see our theological birthright, the hard gains of an Evangelical movement that clawed its way up out of Fundamentalist anti-intellectualism, being squandered for a mess of Post-Modern epistemological pottage, soft nihilism masquerading as humility about truth.
 But look: if there is no resurrection, then Christ is not raised; and if there are no valid metanarratives, then Christianity is not true.
 It is really as simple as that.

-Unwilling to face that stark simplicity, the Evangelical movement finds itself exactly where the mainline Protestant denominations were a century ago, losing its message (and soul) to the Spirit of the Age so slowly and subtly that it doesn’t realize what is happening.
+Unwilling to face that stark simplicity, the Evangelical movement finds itself exactly where the mainline Protestant denominations were a century ago, losing its message to the Spirit of the Age so slowly and subtly that it doesn’t realize what is happening.
 Only now, as this new apostasy “emerges,” the friends of Truth, remembering how ugly things turned during the old Fundamentalist days and thinking that nothing could be worse than to be labeled a “separatist,” no longer have any stomach for the fight.
 Oh, yes, the future looks bleak indeed!

 Fortunately, both History and Theology save me from despair.
 History tells me that things have looked this bad before, or worse–right after the fall of Rome, at the height of Medieval papal corruption before the Reformation, at the height of the Endarkenment of the Eighteenth Century before the First Great Awakening came seemingly out of nowhere.
 And Theology tells me that God is sovereign and doesn’t need favorable cultural situations to accomplish his purpose or preserve his remnant or even initiate a new Reformation leading to a new Awakening.